 We spend the majority of our lives behind closed doors.
-From the homes that shelter us from the elements, to the offices and building where we work, a climate controlled environment makes up all but our commutes.
+From the homes that shelter us from the elements to the offices and buildings where we work, a climate-controlled environment makes up all but our commutes.
 Every room is temperate, with carefully filtered air that’s clean and easy to breathe.
 Or at least, that’s the goal of it.
 The truth is, some buildings have more trouble with air pollution inside than out.
 These contaminants can come from all sorts of places too.

 - Xylene and Toluene

 While we could go into the negative effects of each of these, rest assured they are all decidedly harmful to your health.
 If you’d like to read more about them (and other indoor air pollutants) we recommend the National Library of Medicine.

 While our list of helpful houseplants is by no means exhaustive, we’re presenting the 5 plants which filter more different things out of the air than any other.
 Of course, some plants are better at filtering higher quantities of individual VOCs.
 And some plants, such as the miraculous aloe vera plant, have multiple other uses beyond just air filtration.
 You can find a quick list of NASA’s findings here.